 Syria: Emergency Preparedness & Response

-Eight years after it began, the war in Syria is far from over.
-The numbers are frankly staggering: an estimated 11.7 million people are in need of assistance, more than half of all people in Syria are food insecure, 2.1 million children are out of school, and over 50% of basic infrastructure in the country is non-operational or completely destroyed.
+Nine years after it began, the war in Syria is far from over.
+The numbers are frankly staggering: an estimated 11.1 million people are in need of assistance, more than half of all people in Syria are food insecure, 2.1 million children are out of school, and over 50% of basic infrastructure in the country is non-operational or completely destroyed.
 The fact that 1.2 million people are now living in hard-to-reach areas, combined with the continued armed clashes in many areas, complicates the delivery of humanitarian assistance.

 Livelihoods & Agriculture